The Inspector General (1949 film): Box Office

 According to Warner Bros records the film earned $2,154,000 domestically and $1,756,000 foreign.

 Copyright status

 The Inspector General is one of a number of major Hollywood productions from the 1940s and 1950s that have lapsed into the public domain in the United States.
-The last copyright holder was United Artists Television (later Metro-Goldwyn-Mayer, and finally Turner Entertainment) and later absorbed by TimeWarner now WarnerMedia & Warner Bros.
+The last copyright holder was United Artists Television (later Metro-Goldwyn-Mayer, and finally Turner Entertainment) and later absorbed by Time Warner (later WarnerMedia & Warner Bros.
+Discovery).